Roblox/roact/docs/advanced/shallow-rendering.md

 During the tests execution, these snapshots are used to verify that they do not change through time.

+!!!
+Note
+	For those using [luacheck](https://github.com/mpeterv/luacheck/) to analyse their Lua files, make sure to run the tool on the generated files.
+The format of the generated snapshots will probably fail luacheck (often just because of unused variables).
+There are no advantage to have these files match a specific format.

 ---

 ### What are Snapshot Tests